arpunk/nube/README.md

 ## Introduction

-Nube serves as a wrapper for the different AWS serivces the erlcloud Erlang library supports with some extra macros to make your life easier.
+Nube serves as a wrapper for the different AWS services the erlcloud Erlang library supports with some extra macros to make your life easier.